frankmeza/frankmeza/src/pages/articles/2018-05-20---essential-concepts-for-junior-developers-to-know/index.md

 <hr>

-## Okay Now We Can Return to Writing Code
+## Okay Now We Can Return to Code

-Now that we've covered some of the fundamentals, let's get into writing code.
+Now that we've covered some of the fundamentals, let's get into writing and talking about code.
 Be prepared to elaborate on which languages and frameworks you have worked with.
-You may be asked to rate yourself 1-10 in each, with 1 being 'What is Javascript?' and 10 being Brendan Eich.
+You may be asked to rate yourself 1-10 in each, with 1 being you asking 'What is Javascript?' and 10 being the sole property of Brendan Eich.
+Let's assume that an average newly-hired-at-my-first-job developer is at about a 3/4, *possibly* a 5 with one language or framework.
+This is fine, better not to try to over-inflate yourself or your "knowledge" too much.
+I once asked a kindergartner, "What do you know, David?", to which he answered "everything."
+I then asked him what he was supposed to be doing at that moment (he was supposed to taking a nap), and he immediately responded "I don't know."

+Anecdotes aside, it's perfectly fine to be a junior and to confidently say that you're a junior, and if you try to overinflate too much, you will immediately be tested, so respond accordingly.

 Which programming languages are you going to put at the front of your knowledge?
 If you're just entering the field and you're after your first or even second job, fear not - if in doubt about your ability, you can default to 4 or 5, and say something like

-> "Given my current level of experience with writing code, I feel do fairly comfortable with {language\_of\_choice}, but I'll let you be the judge by asking me any questions about the language, or using that language to talk through general concepts in programming."
+> "Given my current level of experience with writing code, I feel fairly comfortable with {language\_of\_choice}, but I'll let you be the judge by asking me any questions about the language, or using that language to talk through general concepts in programming."

 This is what your interviewers are going to do anyway, but this sort of open statement lets them know that you are not trying to falsely puff up your knowledge here.